Delroy Facey

 Delroy Michael Facey (born 22 April 1980) is a British-Grenadian former professional footballer who played as a striker.
-Facey played for Huddersfield Town, Bolton Wanderers, Bradford City, Burnley, West Bromwich Albion, Hull City, Oldham Athletic, Tranmere Rovers, Rotherham United, Gillingham, Wycombe Wanderers, Notts County, Lincoln City, Hereford United and Albion Sports.
 In April 2015, Facey was jailed for 2 1/2 years for match fixing.

 Football career

 Huddersfield Town

 Born in Huddersfield, West Yorkshire, England, Facey began his career at Huddersfield Town, joined as an apprentice in April 1996 and turning professional in May 1997.
 He went on to become a first team regular, playing over fifty league games and getting fifteen goals.
 Facey broke into the first team during the 1998–99 season after beginning his career as a trainee with his hometown club.
 He made most of his appearances from the bench for the first team until Lou Macari handed him his chance in December 2000.
 He earned an extended run in the side and scored 10 goals in 21 full starts and one as a substitute to finish the 2000–01 campaign as joint top-scorer alongside Kevin Gallen.
 Facey went on to make an extra 15 league appearances for Huddersfield in the 2001–02 season, before leaving the club to join Premier League side Bolton Wanderers.